basstian-ai/simple-pim-1754492683911/README.md

 - Data Export: Export products and tags to CSV.
 - Tagging and Filtering: Advanced filtering options, including by tags and stock status.
 - Shareable URLs: Filters are reflected in the URL for easy sharing.
+- Bulk Tagging Preview: Admin tool at /admin/bulk-tags with API /api/products/tags/bulk-preview to preview adding/removing tags to many SKUs (no persistence).

 ## Getting Started